pminina01/readthedocs/When-Layout-Renderer.md

 Only outputs the inner layout when the specified condition has been met.
+See [Conditions page](https://github.com/NLog/NLog/wiki/Conditions).

 Supported in .NET, Silverlight, Compact Framework and Mono.